Chemthunder/Chems-Modding-Notes/README.md

-# Chems-Unused-Stuff
+# Chems-Modding-Notes

-A collection of Chemthunder's unused code for minecraft mods, mainly so ArcCM can stop ripping me off directly
+A mainline repository of useful stuff I found